Discover the amazing Peak District

 The best routes to explore

 With every bike hire, we can talk you through a suitable route for your requirements.
-And give you a map to take, so you can get straight to the best trails.
-From a leisurely spin around Ladybower Reservoir to a trail high up on the moors there is something for everyone.
-Below are a couple of examples of some of our favourite route’s.
-See our trailer for 10 years of hire video.
+And give you a map to take to get straight to the best trails.
+From a leisurely spin around Ladybower Reservoir to a path high up on the moors there is something for everyone.
+Below are a couple of examples of some of our favourite routes.
+See our 10 years of Hire video.

 A short route packing in a great mix of singletrack, fast descents and great views.
 Perfect for a bike demo or warm up.